ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 Choose non-deterministic encryption when:
 - Preventing correlation of the same IP address across records is critical
 - Storage can accommodate the additional tweak data (8-16 bytes)
-- You need stronger privacy guarantees than deterministic encryption provides
+- Stronger privacy guarantees than deterministic encryption provides are required
 - Processing the same address multiple times without revealing repetition patterns

 For implementation details, see {{implementation-details}}.